renn72/poacher_and_hound/README.md

 - organize the products into category's
 - choice of pickup or delivery
 - limiting the delivery areas
+- password recovery
+- other payment systems
-- currently can only ise local images
+- currently can only using locally stored images

 ```
 Sample User Logins